Entropic equality for worst-case work at any protocol speed

-{\bf Note added:} Similar results were obtained independently by Salek and Wiesner, using a different set-up and different starting assumptions, in: {\em Fluctuations in Single-Shot $\epsilon$-deterministic Work Extractions.}
+{\bf {\em Note added}---}Similar results were obtained independently by Salek and Wiesner, using a different set-up and different starting assumptions, in: {\em Fluctuations in Single-Shot $\epsilon$-deterministic Work Extractions} ~\cite{SalekW16}.

-{\bf Acknowledgements---}We are grateful to comments on a draft by Dario Egloff.
-We acknowledge funding from the EPSRC (UK), the Templeton Foundation, the Leverhulme Trust, the Oxford Martin School, the National Research Foundation (Singapore), the EU collaborative project TherMiQ (Grant agreement No.~618074), the Ministry of Education (Singapore), NSF grant PHY-0803371, an IQIM Fellowship, and a Virginia Gilloon Fellowship.
-M.-S.C acknowledges the support of the BK21 Plus Project from the Ministry of Education of Korea.
-The Institute for Quantum Information and Matter (IQIM) is an NSF Physics Frontiers Center supported by the Gordon and Betty Moore Foundation.
+{\bf {\em Acknowledgements}---}We are grateful to comments on a draft by Dario Egloff.
+We acknowledge funding from the EPSRC (UK), the Templeton Foundation, the Leverhulme Trust, the Oxford Martin School, the National Research Foundation (Singapore), the EU collaborative project TherMiQ (Grant agreement No.~618074), the Ministry of Education (Singapore), NSF grant PHY-0803371, an IQIM Fellowship, and a Virginia Gilloon Fellowship, a BK21 Plus Project from the Ministry of Education of Korea, and the Gordon and Betty Moore Foundation.

 \onecolumngrid